doomvox/raku-study/notes/meeting_2021sep26.md

         2. William Michels took the minority side,

             1.  has a reading of his own of some of the material

+        3. JJ offers a bit of limited support:

+            "TBH, I understood the same as @jubilatious1. "; "Obviously, we have to stick to the published definition."

 2.  background